CapricanDRJ/witchers_shakespeare/index.md

 Fear not, Minos, for I, with purpose bold,

-Shall guide Watchers to a future bright!
+Shall guide Witchers to a future bright!

 Our assets, vast, a story yet untold,